Submarine communications cable: Optical telecommunications cables

 Optical post amplifiers, used to increase the strength of the signal generated by the optical transmitter often use a diode-pumped erbium-doped fiber laser.
 The diode is often a high power 980 or 1480 nm laser diode.
 This setup allows for an amplification of up to +24dBm in an affordable manner.
 Using an erbium-ytterbium doped fiber instead allows for a gain of +33dBm, however again the amount of power that can be fed into the fiber is limited.
 In single carrier configurations the dominating limitation is self phase modulation induced by the Kerr effect which limits the amplification to +18 dBm per fiber.
 In WDM configurations the limitation due to crossphase modulation becomes predominant instead.
 Optical pre-amplifiers are often used to negate the thermal noise of the receiver.
 Pumping the pre-amplifier with a 980 nm laser leads to a noise of at most 3.5 dB, with a noise of 5 dB usually obtained with a 1480 nm laser.
 The noise has to be filtered using optical filters.

 Raman amplification can be used to extend the reach or the capacity of an unrepeatered cable, by launching 2 frequencies into a single fiber; one carrying data signals at 1550 nm, and the other pumping them at 1450 nm.
-Launching a pump frequency (pump laser light) at a power of just one watt leads to an increase in reach of 45 km or a 6-fold increase in capacity.
+Launching a pump frequency (pump laser light) at a power of just one watt leads to an increase in reach of 45 km (25 nmi.) or a 6-fold increase in capacity.

 Another way to increase the reach of a cable is by using unpowered repeaters called remote optical pre-amplifiers (ROPAs); these still make a cable count as unrepeatered since the repeaters do not require electrical power but they do require a pump laser light to be transmitted alongside the data carried by the cable; the pump light and the data are often transmitted in physically separate fibers.
 The ROPA contains a doped fiber that uses the pump light (often a 1480 nm laser light) to amplify the data signals carried on the rest of the fibers.

 WDM or wavelength division multiplexing was first implemented in submarine fiber optic cables from the 1990s to the 2000s, followed by DWDM or dense wavelength division mulltiplexing around 2007.
 Each fiber can carry 30 wavelengths at a time.
 SDM or spatial division multiplexing submarine cables have at least 12 fiber pairs which is an increase from the maximum of 8 pairs found in conventional submarine cables, and submarine cables with up to 24 fiber pairs have been deployed.
 The type of modulation employed in a submarine cable can have a major impact in its capacity.
 SDM is combined with DWDM to improve capacity.